ajramos/cloud-certs/gcp-pcne-cert.md

 | B | 172.16.0.0 – 172.31.255.255 | 172.16.0.0/12 |
 | C | 192.168.0.0 – 192.168.255.255 | 192.168.0.0/16 |

+## Non-RFC 1918 Addressing

+**Privately Used Public IPs (PUPIs):**
+- Use public IP ranges privately within VPC
+- Not routed to internet from VPC
+- Useful when RFC 1918 space exhausted or conflicts

+**Use cases:**
+- Large organizations with RFC 1918 exhaustion
+- Avoiding IP conflicts in mergers/acquisitions
+- Hybrid environments with overlapping private ranges

+**Limitations:**
+- Cannot use with some Google services
+- Not supported in NCC hub-and-spoke
+- Requires careful routing configuration
+- May conflict with internet routing

+# Hybrid IP Address Planning

+**Avoiding overlaps:**
+- Reserve separate RFC 1918 blocks per environment
+- Use /16 for on-premises, /8 for cloud
+- Document IP allocation in IPAM system

+**Multi-cloud strategies:**
+- Use different RFC 1918 classes per cloud
+- Plan for future acquisitions/mergers
+- Consider using non-RFC 1918 for conflicts

+**Best practices:**
+- Start with larger subnets, subdivide as needed
+- Leave room for growth (50% buffer)
+- Use consistent naming conventions
+- Plan for disaster recovery IP ranges

 # Google Compute SLA

 | Covered Service | Monthly Uptime Percentage (SLO) |